yaitskov/RobinHood-pr0fit/README.md

-# Welcome to robin-hood-profit
+# Robin-Hood quarter profit report builder

-This is a reimplementation of [robin-hood-profit](https://github.com/yaitskov/robin-hood-profit) without pandas or similar library.
+This is a Haskell reimplementation of [robin-hood-profit](https://github.com/yaitskov/robin-hood-profit) without pandas or similar data frame library.

+The tool has a command line interface.
+It generates quarter profit reports out of [Robin-Hood](https://robinhood.com/) activity reports available in the CSV format.
+Quatities from such reports are important for estimating quarter prepayment to [IRS](https://irs.gov/) during current tax year.
+According to IRS guidline if you postope pay till next tax year (i.e Jan-Apr) and amount you owe is greater than $1k you may have to pay a penalty.

+In general any quarter report requires sequential processing of all history (shares might be bought at one year and sold a decade later) since a Robin-Hood account establishment preceding the target quater.
+This data aspect accents algorithm implementation on memory efficiency and throughput.

-Python version struggles form pandas warnings I was not able to fix.
+A Python version struggles with warnings from [Pandas](https://pandas.pydata.org/) I was not able to fix.

 Main purpose for this version is to use [attoparsec-isotropic](https://github.com/yaitskov/attoparsec-isotropic) to implement right-to-left incremental CSV parser.
-Such trick gives advantage over RAM gready Python version loading whole CSV report in memory.
+Such trick gives advantage over RAM gready Python version loading a whole CSV report in memory.

-Problem with these CSV reports that row order is important and rows follow in reverse chronological order.
-So one way stream parsing with original attoparsec is not possible.
+A problem with these CSV reports that row order is important and rows follow in the reverse chronological order.
+So one way stream parsing with the original attoparsec is not possible.

 Another minor feature is experimenting with Decimal type for lossless handling account balance and average stock price.